FREEMOON-Faucet/bot-army-cli/README.md

 - You will need to restart the bot to increase the number of bots you are claiming for.

 - If your VPS reboots for any reason, you will need to restart the bot army.

+- Over time, there will be a FREE balance built up on the base address, which can be used to supply a new bot in the army with increased odds of winning FMN.
+In this case, periodically the user can subscribe new addresses.
+Use the distribute command to fund the new addresses with FREE.
+If you wish to gather all the FREE, use the gather command but keep in mind you will need to distribute a small amount of FSN to each address for gas first.